Event Agenda

 • Visit our expansive exhibit hall to interact with representatives from 100+ organizations, gather information, and discover tools that can assist in every aspect of caregiving.
 From medical supplies to homecare options, support groups, and new places to call home, it’s all here under one roof.

-Hands-only CPR (8:00 am - 3:00 pm)
+Duke Health Career Information Drop-in (8:00 am - 3:00 pm)

 Jacqueline Huff, Talent Acquisition Consultant, Duke University Health System Talent Acquisition

-Location: Windsor Boardroom
+Location: Park Boardroom

 Dogs with a Purpose (12:40 pm - 1:00 pm)